 Let's assume that our carousel starts to rotate faster and faster, not 36° but 50°, then 64° per second.
 Angular acceleration describes this rate of change of angular velocity and is caused by torque.

 In the next section, we will see how to find the rate of change of angular velocity, i.e., the angular acceleration.

 💡 Not sure what torque is?
 Our torque calculator can help explain.

 Angular acceleration formula

 Angular acceleration can be computed with our angular acceleration calculator in two different ways.
-We are using below angular acceleration equations:
+We are using the below angular acceleration equations:

-Ris the radius of the circle (or the distance from an axis of rotation).
+- – Radius of the circle (or the distance from an axis of rotation).